pkic/pkic.org/content/events/2023/pqc-conference-amsterdam-nl/_index.md

             - None

     - time: "12:20"
-      title: Unlocking the Netherlands' Quantum-Resilient Cryptography Strategy
+      title: Unlocking the Quantum-Resilient Cryptography Strategy for the Dutch central government
       description: |
-        In this presentation, we will delve into the Netherlands' approach to Post-Quantum Cryptography (PQC) governance and regulation.
-Positioned at the forefront of quantum-resilient cryptography, the Netherlands has crafted a resource that extends beyond theoretical discussions, offering organizations concrete steps and invaluable advice.
+        In this presentation, we will delve into the Dutch central governments’ approach to mitigate the risks of quantum technology.
+Quantum resilient Cryptography  governance and regulation can help in mitigating these risks.
+Positioned at the forefront of quantum-resilient cryptography, a resource was crafted that extends beyond theoretical discussions, offering organizations concrete steps and invaluable advice.
+Because of our approach this will not only reach the government, but also IT-providers, and (vital) sectors in the Netherlands.

-        The Netherlands' commitment to fortifying global cybersecurity is exemplified by the [PQC Migration Handbook](https://english.aivd.nl/publications/publications/2023/04/04/the-pqc-migration-handbook).
-This indispensable resource equips organizations with pragmatic guidance on how to proactively mitigate the imminent threat posed by quantum computers to today's cryptographic systems.
+        The commitment to fortifying global cybersecurity is exemplified by the Dutch [PQC Migration Handbook](https://english.aivd.nl/publications/publications/2023/04/04/the-pqc-migration-handbook).
+This indispensable resource equips organizations with pragmatic guidance on how to proactively mitigate the imminent threat posed by quantum computers to today’s cryptographic systems.

-        Join us to discover how the Netherlands is diligently preparing both government entities and organizations to seamlessly transition to quantum-resilient cryptographic solutions.
+        Join us to discover how the Dutch central government is diligently preparing for transition to quantum-resilient cryptographic solutions.
       track: Governance
       speakers:
         - Anita Wehmann